Glen Russell Station

 Project Information:

 Glen Russell Station is a Savanna Fire Management project located approximately 28km west of Mareeba in the Tablelands region of Far North Queensland.
-Registered in July 2015, the project covers a substantial area of 27,558 hectares situated near the Walsh River and the historic Hodgkinson goldfields.
+It was registered in July 2015 and currently covers 27,558.09 hectares.